 Natalie Jones and her husband just became new homeowners.
 During the process of buying their home, they encountered many obstacles.
 They share some tips below that will help new homeowners prepare for buying a house that needs some work.

 Buying a Home As-Is

-According to Simply Referable, there are three main types of home sales—standard, bank owned, and short sale.
-In standard sales, sellers are often willing to invest in maintenance and upgrades before selling so they can get the highest price possible for their home.
-However, bank owned homes and short sales are typically sold “as-is”.
+According to Simply Referable, there are three main types of home sales—standard, bank-owned, and short sales.
+In standard sales, sellers are often willing to invest in maintenance and upgrades before selling so they can get the highest price possible for their homes.
+However, bank-owned homes and short sales are typically sold “as-is”.
 Real estate investors most often buy these homes to flip for profit.

 If you decide to buy a home “as-is”, you must be ready to take on all of the maintenance requirements and costs on your own.
 As Redfin explains, people selling “as-is” homes will not make repairs or offer credits for major problems like a leaking roof, structural damage, pest infestations, or asbestos.
 Make sure you know what you’re getting into before buying a foreclosure or short sale!

 In a standard home sale, the seller has a responsibility to disclose known problems with the home.
 If the seller fails to tell you about any needed repairs before closing the sale, you may have a legal case.
 The seller could be liable to cover the costs of these repairs.
 Still, it’s better to check for issues yourself by having the home professionally inspected before closing the sale.
 This inspection usually occurs while the home is in escrow after the seller and buyer have signed the purchase agreement.
 It’s important to include a home inspection contingency in your purchase offer, so you can back out of the sale if your home inspection reveals serious problems.

 Pick Your Battles